For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 Consider these factors when assessing each of the potential triggers your loved one might encounter over the holidays.

-If your loved one does not have insurance to cover the cost of addiction treatment, consider looking into other options:
+If your loved one does not have insurance to cover the cost of addiction treatment, consider looking into other options such as:

 How To Talk About Triggers With Your Loved One